 Lunar Pathfinder is a first step towards ESA’s ambitious Moonlight vision to create a network of communications and data relay satellites serving users worldwide.
 Such satellites could also provide navigation data for lunar exploration, just as today we navigate using Galileo and GPS on Earth.

-The far side and polar regions of the Moon are a particular area of interest to space agencies as a potential source of resources for water, fuel and oxygen.
+The far side and polar regions of the Moon are a particular area of interest to space agencies as a potential source of resources for water, fuel, metals and oxygen for a more sustainable presence of humans on the Moon and beyond.
 A communications relay satellite such as Lunar Pathfinder is necessary to ensure continuous contact for both robots and humans.

 The Lunar Pathfinder mission also hosts two separate ESA experiments, the first testing the possibility of using existing navigation satellites for positioning on the Moon and the second a space weather monitor to understand radiation levels around the Moon – important for human explorers.